Griger204/Cubing-Workflow/README.md

 <img src = "https://ruwix.com/pics/puzzles/pyraminx/solving-last-layer-pyraminx-algorithm.jpg">

 ## First Solve
 My very first solve surprised me.
-With a very good scrambling, I manged to solve the cube the fastest I've ever solved it.
+With a very good scrambling, I manged to solve the cube in one of the fastest times I've solved it since I started practicing.

 _Date: 12/17/20_